MEDIISCI/h2coin-solana-contracts/docs/RefundshareCache_spec.md

 *   `executed_at` prevents re-execution of the same batch-year.
 *   Entries are generated off-chain by authorized signers.
 *   The `execute_refund_share` instruction verifies:
-    *   3-of-5 multisignature approval from the execute whitelist
+    *   3-of-5 multi-signature approval from the execute whitelist
     *   Sufficient H2COIN and SOL balances in the vault
     *   That the cache has not already been executed